discourse/message_bus/README.md

 ### http://chat.samsaffron.com

-## Want to help?

-If you are looking to contribute to this project here are some ideas

-- MAKE THIS README BETTER!
-- Build backends for other providers (zeromq, rabbitmq, disque) - currently we support pg and redis.
-- Improve and properly document admin dashboard (add opt-in stats, better diagnostics into queues)
-- Improve general documentation (Add examples, refine existing examples)
-- Make MessageBus a nice website
-- Add optional transports for websocket and shared web workers

 ## Ruby version support

 MessageBus only support officially supported versions of Ruby, as of [2018-06-20](https://www.ruby-lang.org/en/news/2018/06/20/support-of-ruby-2-2-has-ended/) this means we only support Ruby version 2.3 and up.